 Our research guides us on a design vision for a successful developer experience:

 - Guides and supports the developer throughout their journey

 - Provides interactive and viable features over comprehensive documentation

-- Supports mainstream IDE/languages for developers to work in the best supported manner
+- Supports mainstream IDE/languages for developers to work in the best-supported manner

 We defined the following hill for the IoT developer:

-Several designs deliver on this hills
+Several designs deliver on these hills